microsoft/pxt-arcade/docs/skillmap/mole/mole3.md

 **🎡 You've done it! 🎡**

-You have finished your Whack-em-Mole game!
+You've finished your Whack-em-Mole game!

 When you're ready, click **Done** to return to the skillmap to claim your badge and share your game with friends and family.